[Looking for Charlie's main web site?]

 Obtaining the JVM update, from Oracle

-Note also that there are tabs for the installers for each supported OS (Linux, macOS, and Windows), both installers and "compressed archives"/zip/tar.gz files.
+Note that there are tabs for the installers for each supported OS (Linux, macOS, and Windows), both installers and "compressed archives"/zip/tar.gz files.

 Obtaining the JVM update, from Adobe